 - 1,000,000 shares left unissued and available for future use

 For more information and FAQs, see How do startups typically allocate shares at formation?

 STEP 2.
 Post-Incorporation Setup.

-In the Post-Incorporation Setup, the company adopts bylaws, appoints directors and officers, issues founder stock, enters into IP agreements, etc. If you choose to use Clerky for your Post-Incorporation Setup, we make it simple to do this online with our Post-Incorporation Setup templates.
+In the Post-Incorporation Setup, the company adopts bylaws, appoints directors and officers, issues founder stock, enters into IP agreements, etc. If you choose to use Clerky for your Post-Incorporation Setup, we make it simple to do this online with our Post-Incorporation Setup product.

 STEP 3.
 Adopt Stock Plan.

 After completing the Post-Incorporation Setup, adopt and allocate shares to a company stock plan for future equity awards to employees, consultants, advisors and directors.
-Clerky makes this simple to do online with our Stock Plan Adoption template.
+Clerky makes this simple to do online with our Stock Plan Adoption product.

 STEP 4.
 Qualify to Do Business in Your Company's Home State.